 There is a wide range of variations in health facilities around discharge summaries, but the most significant issue is that discharge summaries are often misplaced and do not reach the intended practitioner.

-Mid North Coast practices should use this online form.
+- Mid North Coast practices

 The Mid North Coast Local Health District is also currently supporting a pilot to test the benefits of sending admission and discharge notifications.
 In most cases, these are in addition to the discharge summary.